 Charlie* came to the Law Centre because his Personal Independence Payment had stopped.
 Our crisis navigator helped him write a mandatory reconsideration letter and showed that he was unable to do a lot of the different activities in the daily living and mobility component of the Personal Independence Payment.

-The mandatory reconsideration letter was successful and Mr X started receiving his Personal Independence Payment again.
+The mandatory reconsideration letter was successful and Charlie started receiving his Personal Independence Payment again.
 It has been backdated from the date it stopped and the award runs until 2024.
-Mr X was awarded the enhanced rate for mobility and enhanced rate for daily living.
+Charlie was awarded the enhanced rate for mobility and enhanced rate for daily living.
 He is now receiving £89.60 per week for the daily living component and £62.55 per week for the mobility component of Personal Independence Payment.

 *not his real name